stormkit-io/serverless/README.md

 );
 ```

-By default the above example will use a Stormkit handler.
-To change this behaviour you can tell
+By default the above example will use a Stormkit handler for SSR.
+To use a different handler specify the secondary argument:
-the `serverless` function which handler to use.

 ```js
 export const handler = serverless(